obetomuniz/rg-serverless/README.md

 - GraphQL architecture is declared on `graphql` folder
 - Serverless GraphQL API is exposed on `/graphql` route
-- The project was deployed on AWS Lambda under [5wxgc1ta0f.execute-api.us-east-1.amazonaws.com/dev/graphql](https://5wxgc1ta0f.execute-api.us-east-1.amazonaws.com/dev/graphql) URL for convenience (Anyway, by design, it only accepts POST requests)
+- The project can be checked on [Apollo Studio](https://studio.apollographql.com/sandbox/explorer?endpoint=https%3A%2F%2F5wxgc1ta0f.execute-api.us-east-1.amazonaws.com%2Fdev%2Fgraphql) for convenience